 The second question is whether a man can say he is pure from his sin.
-Religious around the globe seek to do this through a myriad of different plans.
+Religions around the globe seek to do this through a myriad of different plans.
 Some want to try to mortify their own evil desires - while others try to abolish the concept of evil and sin altogether.
 Purifying ourselves assumes impurity though - and thus religious efforts to do this may involve confession and absolution of some kind.
-Roman Catholicism tries to answer this question through their system of confession and penance which involves admitting your sin to a confessor/priest - who after offering forgiveness - then commands penance in the form of some kind of religious activity like saying a religious phrase like the Hail Mary or Rosary - or doing a good work of some kind to earn that forgiveness.
+Roman Catholicism tries to answer this question through their system of confession and penance, which involves first admitting your sin to a confessor/priest.
+After your confession they grant forgiveness.
+The final step is that the priest commands penance in the form of some kind of repeated religious activity, like saying a religious phrase such as the Hail Mary or Rosary.
+Some times there is also the request to do a good work of some kind, which with the confession earns forgiveness.
 In the end, whether it is through this system - or through a Hindu or Islamic system of obtaining forgiveness - it all boils down to a works mentality.
 We can earn our forgiveness through doing something for God.

-Christianity paints a much different picture of the process of forgiveness.
-Any kind of law is given to restrict sin - but more importantly to show us how impossible it is to obey it - because we are rebellious sinners.
-The very fact that we cannot be made righteous or pure by the law - sends us running into the arms of Christ.
+Biblical Christianity paints a much different picture of the process of forgiveness.
+The Law was give to restrict sin - but more importantly to show us how impossible it is to obey it - because we are rebellious sinners.
+The very fact that we cannot be made righteous or pure by the Law - sends us running into the arms of Christ.
 We learn that it is only through what He did in his death, burial, and resurrection that we can be made pure in God's sight.
 He paid the price for our sin - and now offers to us His own righteousness - so that we can stand before God.
-The answer to these two questions is given by the gospel.
+Therefore the answer to these two questions here in Proverbs is given by the gospel.
 First of all - none of us can say that we have cleansed our own hearts.
 The only cleansing that will matter is the one given when we receive it by faith.
 That cleansing comes when we look to Jesus Christ - and admit that only He can purify our hearts and change them to be godly.
 The second question is answered as well by the gospel.
 No one can say, "I am pure from my sin," without that purity coming as a gift from God as He makes us righteous with the righteousness and purity of His Son.